DJ LeMahieu Player Props: Yankees vs. Red Sox

-The New York Yankees, including DJ LeMahieu (.231 on-base percentage in past 10 games, 71 points below season-long percentage), battle starting pitcher Tanner Houck and the Boston Red Sox at Yankee Stadium, Saturday at 7:35 PM ET.
+On Sunday, DJ LeMahieu (.158 on-base percentage in past 10 games, 140 points below season-long percentage) and the New York Yankees play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-3) against the Red Sox.

 DJ LeMahieu Game Info & Props vs. the Red Sox